Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Main results

-For general $r$, the proof is identical except that we need $k\geq 3p^{\kappa(\bn)}$ to guarantee that $J^{k}$ is contained in the two-sided ideal of $\Lambda$ generated by the maximal ideal of $\F[[\mathscr{T}_1(p^{\bf n})/\mathscr{Z}_1]]$. \end{proof} \begin{remark} In the proof of Lemma \ref{lemma-keystep-r}, it is crucial that we are working with $T_1(p^n)$ instead of $K_1(p^{2n})$ (this group is defined in \eqref{equation-define-K1(pn)} below), although they are (up to finite order) conjugate to each other in $\GL_2(\Q_p)$.
+\begin{remark} In the proof of Lemma \ref{lemma-keystep-r}, it is crucial that we are working with $T_1(p^n)$ instead of $K_1(p^{2n})$ (this group is defined in \eqref{equation-define-K1(pn)} below), although they are (up to finite order) conjugate to each other in $\GL_2(\Q_p)$.
 We have learnt this trick of ``averaging'' from \cite{Mar-Annals} (used in a different manner there). \end{remark}